Amsterdam/amsterdam.github.io/guides/code-for-humans.md

 * Functions should never exceed 25 lines
 * Keep dependencies of modules to a minimum

-Tip: Describe every function in a _docstring_, if you use “and” in your description you know it does two things and needs to be split up.
+Tip: Describe every function, module or class in the – preferably inline – documentation.
+If the description of the function contains an “and” you know it does two things and needs to be split up.

 ### Short term memory holds about 7 slots